apache/datafusion/ballista/rust/scheduler/README.md

 # Ballista Scheduler Process

 This crate contains the Ballista scheduler process.
-Refer to <https://crates.io/crates/ballista> for documentation.